nats-io/nats-site/content/contributing.md

 ## Acknowledgements

-*"If I have seen further, it is by standing on the shoulders of giants."*
-														- Sir Isaac Newton
+*"If I have seen further, it is by standing on the shoulders of giants"* — Sir Isaac Newton

 In preparing this guide, we gratefully borrowed ideas and words from the contribution guidelines of other popular open-source projects such as Apache Spark, Redis, and Docker.
 We thank them for inspiring us.